openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [Graph Traversal and Modification Using `Port`s and `Connection`s](#graph-ports-and-conneсtions) section on how to use them.

-> **NOTE**: Shape inference function should perform output shape calculation in the original model layout.
-For example,
+> **NOTE**: A shape inference function should perform output shape calculation in the original model layout.
+For
-> OpenVINO&trade; supports Convolution operations in NCHW layout only but TensorFlow\* supports NHWC layout as well.
+> example, OpenVINO&trade; supports Convolution operations in NCHW layout only but TensorFlow\* supports NHWC layout as
-> Model Optimizer shape inference function calculates output shapes for NHWC Convolutions in NHWC layout and only during
+> well.
+Model Optimizer shape inference function calculates output shapes for NHWC Convolutions in NHWC layout and only
-> the layout change phase the shape is converted to NCHW.
+> during the layout change phase the shape is converted to NCHW.

-> **NOTE**: There is a legacy approach to modify data nodes attributes like `op_node.in_node(0).shape = some_value`.
+> **NOTE**: There is a legacy approach to read data node attribute like `input_shape = op_node.in_node(0).shape` and
-> This approach is still used in the Model Optimizer code but is not recommended.
+> modify data nodes attributes like `op_node.out_node(0).shape = some_value`.
+This approach is still used in the Model
+> Optimizer code but is not recommended.
+Instead use approach described in the [Ports](#intro-ports).

 ### Middle Phase <a name="middle-phase"></a>
 The phase called "middle" starts after the partial inference.
 At this phase the graph contains data nodes and output